 There is a nice new zero-entry pool and whirlpool spa, which are overlooked by room balconies.
 There is no shade at the pool except if the sun is in the right position, in which case the building shades it.

 In addition the hotel offers a small, very basic fitness center, self-service laundry room and a game room for kids.
 There is both self-parking (for a fee) and valet parking (for a fee).

 Standard rooms are small (slightly larger than Disney’s All-Stars), have two double beds and can accommodate four people.
-Rooms in the tower are slightly larger than those in the wings.
+Rooms in the tower are slightly larger than those in the wings, and most have small balconies.
+The higher floors on one side have fairly good views of the Disney Springs area, and of Epcot in the distance.
 The wing rooms have exterior corridors and motel-style bathrooms with a hanging area for clothing (no closet).
-None of the rooms have balconies or windows that open.
+None of the wing rooms have balconies or windows that open.

 The restaurant serves a breakfast buffet, with Disney characters a three days a week, as well as lunch and dinner.
 A small bar with a pool table is adjacent to the restaurant.
 There is another bar in the lobby, open seasonally.
 There’s a convenient quick-service market selling snacks and drinks in the lobby.
 Limited room service is available.

 The pool area has been updated.
 There are two pools: one is now zero-entry with a rather low-end children’s splash area.
 There is a large heated spa.
 The pool area has a bar/snack stand, open seasonally.
 There’s absolutely no shade around the pool, so bring lots of sunscreen.

 For kids there is a game room/video arcade, and there is live entertainment (a murder mystery theatrical) on Saturday nights.

 The hotel has very limited parking, and has gone to valet-only service, for which there is a daily fee.
 There is a Dollar rental car desk in the lobby.